eturea/Receipts-for-YNAB-site/index.md

-# YNAB Receipts
+# Receipts for YNAB

 ### Transform Your Paper Receipts into YNAB Transactions with Apple Intelligence

-**YNAB Receipts** is the intelligent receipt scanner for YNAB users.
+**Receipts for YNAB** is the intelligent receipt scanner for YNAB users.
 Capture receipts with your iPhone, let Apple Intelligence extract the details, and sync transactions to your budget—all while keeping your data private and secure on your device.

 [Download on the App Store](#) | [Privacy Policy](./privacy.md) | [Terms of Service](./terms.md)

 ---

-## Why YNAB Receipts?
+## Why Receipts for YNAB?

 ### Powered by Apple Intelligence

-YNAB Receipts harnesses **Apple Intelligence** (iOS 26+) to process receipts entirely on your device.
+Receipts for YNAB harnesses **Apple Intelligence** (iOS 26+) to process receipts entirely on your device.
 No cloud uploads, no external servers—just fast, accurate, and private receipt scanning.

 ✨ **AI-Powered Extraction** - Automatically detects merchant names, dates, amounts, and line items 🔒 **100% On-Device** - All processing happens on your iPhone using Apple's Vision and Foundation Models